 This was the first company to hit the market with lab-created milk proteins.
 They genetically engineer yeast with DNA to make it produce casein and whey.
 So technically, the end product is not genetically modified, but it is produced by a genetically modified organism.
 They originally launched their own ice cream, but shifted gears to supply their proteins to other food manufacturers.
-They are also working with companies to produce vegan dairy milk and yogurt.
+They have also launched a vegan dairy milk with their whey proteins (it’s in test marketing at select Starbucks) and they are working with companies to produce vegan dairy yogurt.
 So keep an eye out for the Perfect Day logo on vegan products.

 This is a venture by Counter Culture Labs in the California Bay Area.
 They are using a similar technology to Perfect Day, genetically engineering yeast and other microflora to produce dairy proteins.
 As their name implies, they are focused on cheese, but they are still in the R&D phase, and don’t have any products to market yet.

 They haven’t hit the market yet, but are working hard in their Tel Aviv Israel lab to create milk and cheese products from genetically engineered casein proteins that are molecularly identical to cow’s milk casein proteins.
 They are using mRNA technology.
 Like Perfect Day’s process, the end product is not genetically modified, but it is created via a process of genetic engineering.
 They do plan to release products in North America.